aakashdandekar/Agentix-CLI-tool-powered-by-Ollama/README.md

-# Agentix — CLI tool powered by Llama 3 via Ollama
+# Agentix — CLI tool powered by Minimax-m2 / Gemma 4 via Ollama

-A lightweight, agentic command-line AI assistant that uses **Llama 3** (via Ollama) with real tool-use: run shell commands, read/write files, browse the web, and list directories.
+A lightweight, agentic command-line AI assistant that uses **minimax-m2:cloud** / **Gemma 4** (via Ollama) with real tool-use: run shell commands, read/write files, browse the web, and list directories.
+All file and shell operations are safely sandboxed in the `agent-files/` directory.

 ---